 There’s nothing like hearing the triumph of a hero’s story from battle.
 Those of us who grew up reading superhero comic books counted on the illustrations to tell the story of how our famed heroes defeated the mighty hands of their adversaries.
-If you’re like my kids and I who oftentimes watch the mega superhero movies that are dramatically graphic in their concluding finale fight jump in celebrating when our famed hero survives a plot twist ending that has moviegoers clapping in their theater seats with applause.
+If you’re like my kids and I who often watch the mega superhero movies you enjoy the dramatic in the movie’s concluding finale.
+We usually jump in celebrating when our famed hero survives a plot twist ending that has moviegoers clapping in their theater seats with applause.
 Real life can be far more complicated in it’s complexity when overcoming adversity in rejoicing for those who seemingly broke out of dire circumstances for the better.
 There are many survivors of trauma, abuse, and misfortune who later share that they felt guilty afterwards for overcoming adversity.
 There are many survivors that experienced “victim’s shame” inflicted on them as if they were the ones at fault for merely surviving horrific events.
 The Lord God is mighty in providing a breakthrough, healing from affliction, mercy and grace in the face of trouble, and has giving us the power to overcome in the face of adversity to give him the glory leading others to follow Christ.

-The following examples are brief descriptions of survivor’s guilt in the overcoming adversity.
+The following examples are brief descriptions of survivor’s guilt in overcoming adversity.

 Sahara grew up in an rough, impoverished, and crime ridden community in the inner city with her two siblings.
 Sahara’s older brother lived in and out of jail from a life of crime where he’s now serving 20 years for manslaughter.
 Her older sister became addicted to drugs who lost her son that now Sahara cares for.
 Sahara went on to be the first in her family to graduate from college, served in the military, and later became a youth pastor.
 She oftentimes feels guilty when she visits to check on her sister in their old neighborhood to bring her groceries from the church’s food pantry as her sister yells blatant slurs to her with profanity in claiming Sahara took her son from her.